samsonovss/ESPHome-Treadmill-FTMS/README.md

 - **LM2596S**: Voltage converter from 12V to 5V (non-isolated).
 - **2-channel level shifter**: To match 5V (PSA(xx)) and 3.3V (ESP32 S3).
 - **Treadmill**: Ideally with a **[PSA(xx) board](image/PSA(XX)H.jpg)**, but any UART-capable model (RX-TX) will do.
  ![Treadmill Screenshot](image/PSA(XX)H.jpg)
+## Connection
+- ESP32 S3:
+  - GPIO17 (TX): Transmits data to RX (Pin 5) on PSA(xx) through a level shifter.
+  - GPIO18 (RX): Receives data from TX (Pin 4) on PSA(xx) through a level shifter.
+  - GND: Common ground with the level shifter (3.3V side).
+  - 3.3V: Power supply for the Low Voltage (LV) side of the level shifter.
+- ESP32 S3 (Power Supply Connections):
+  - LV (Low Voltage): 3.3V side connected to the ESP32.
+  - HV (High Voltage): 5V side connected to PSA(xx).
+  - GND (LV): Ground from the ESP32.
+  - Vcc (LV): 3.3V from the ESP32.
+  - GND (HV): Ground from the LM2596S.
+  - Vcc (HV): 5V from the LM2596S.
+- PSA(xx) Board (6-pin):
+  - Pin 1 (12V): Supplies power to the board, feeds the input of the LM2596S, and connects to Pin 6 (SW).
+  - Pin 2: Not connected (unused).
+  - Pin 3 (GND): Common ground with the LM2596S and the level shifter.
+  - Pin 4 (TX): Transmits data to GPIO18 (RX) on the ESP32 through the level shifter.
+  - Pin 5 (RX): Receives data from GPIO17 (TX) on the ESP32 through the level shifter.
+  - Pin 6 (SW): Connected to Pin 1 (12V) to power on the treadmill.
+- PSA(xx) Board (Additional 6-pin Section):
+  - Input 12V: Receives power from Pin 1 (12V) of PSA(xx).
+  - Output 5V: Provides power to the Vcc (HV) side of the level shifter.
+  - GND: Common ground with PSA(xx) and the level shifter.
 ## Features
 ### Core Functions
 - **Zwift Support**: Full integration with the popular platform.